AndiSwiss/perl-exam-auto-assessment/README.md

   - Note: Calculating the score of many files can take a while, mostly because the distance-algorithms take some time.
 - The script `statistics_stub.pl` is a helper file:
-  - With this, you can quickly try the statistics functionality with some stub test data (no pre-calculations needed)
+  - With this, you can quickly try the statistics functionality with some stub exam data (no pre-calculations needed)